 Suffice to say that the super-rich provide more than their share of people who are seen to live out eventful lives.
 The power of such events lived in the glare of media publicity, is such that the tales need to be told and retold in the press, novels, biographies, movies, television programmes, and a host of associated media.
 It may be that certain events or lives become retold, by not only cultural intermediaries, but because of interest to artists working in a range of media, because of the dramatic way they unfold and can be represented.
 There is a continuing interest in fame, and the way lives can seemingly be fateful and dramatized from within, as they are lived, the intertwining of life and art and the ways in which lives can seemingly become works of art.
 It is no accident that the super-rich are interested in art.
 This is, of course, partly for investment potential, but the patronage of the arts, the closeness to artists and performers, is also of interest for the reasons we have just mentioned.
 It is, therefore, not unexpected that the world’s richest man, Mexican Carlos Slim, has a passion for fine art and collecting and has opened a museum in Mexico to house his collection.
 There are, then, connections between the pleasures of collecting art, connoisseurship and luxury.
 Art would seem to inhabit a world akin to the one promised by luxury and there are many interesting questions here to be opened up.

 This is not meant to be an argument justifying luxury and the super-rich.
-Rather, it is in part an attempt to understand the power of luxuries which is as well manifest in the little old lady saving up to buy luxuries items for her grandchildren, or to enjoy the sharing of little luxuries, the special food, saved, purchased and lovingly prepared, for family and friends at Sunday afternoon tea, or more festive occasions.
+Rather, it is in part an attempt to understand the power of luxuries, which is also manifest in the little old lady saving up to buy luxuries items for her grandchildren, as well as enjoying the sharing of little luxuries, the special food, saved, purchased and lovingly prepared, for family and friends at Sunday afternoon tea, or more festive occasions.
 Such occasions by their very designation and special quality are deemed to be outside the mundane routine.
 The super-rich are no different in wanting to seek out and experience luxuries, and experiment with the memorable, to dwell on and share and re-experience memories which too often are evanescent - is just their financial scope and potential to do so is that much larger than others.
-Of course, the rich have larger aspirationsthan access to luxuries, the power to command, enjoy mobility, be able to purchase any commodity of their fancy and visit destinations of their choice.
+Of course, the rich do not just aspire to luxuries, they are drawn to the power to command things and enjoy mobility, to be able to purchase any commodity they fancy and visit any destination of their choice.

 The Future of the Super-Rich